 Historically many of the biggest thefts of passwords (in terms of numbers taken at one time) have been through active hacking attempts by organised criminals.

 This is one of the most high profile methods by which criminals get passwords, simply due to the sheer number of account details that can be taken from a major website in one go.

-- Example: In 2011 Sony's Playstation Network was hacked and millions of passwords, along with usernames and email addresses, were stolen.
+- Example: In 2018 the MyFitnessPal health app and website was hacked and millions of passwords, along with usernames and email addresses, were stolen.

 How websites protect our passwords is not something we can control, so instead we should assume every website will eventually be hacked.
 This is why we should all use different passwords on every website, to make sure the hackers of one website can't access our accounts anywhere else.

 Eavesdropping / Interception:

 If your wifi connection isn’t secure then a nearby hacker with the right tools will be able to grab your password, such as when you're using public wifi in a cafe or hotel.

 - Example: Every year at the "DefCon" security conference in Las Vegas a big screen shows intercepted usernames & passwords, showing just how easy it is to sniff passwords from the airwaves.

 To avoid this follow our guide on how to use public wifi safely.